How Samsung SSDs Fail

 Samsung 990 PRO S.M.A.R.T.
 Health Degradation

-If a 990 PRO with this bug eventually triggers a controller panic (similar to the 980 PRO pattern), recovery requires PC-3000 SSD via PC-3000 Express to access the Pascal controller through PCIe.
+If a 990 PRO with this bug eventually triggers a controller panic (similar to the 980 PRO pattern), recovery requires PC-3000 SSD via PC-3000 Portable III to access the Pascal controller through PCIe.
 The firmware recovery process images data through the original controller while it remains partially functional.
 NVMe board repair: $600–$900.
 Firmware recovery: $900–$1,200.

 Samsung 870 EVO NAND Degradation